cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

 ``'params'`` (:class:`dict`)
   |

   A dictionary of values to be used for model hyperparameters during training.
 Examples include the norm used in penalization as ``'penalty'`` for MEMM, the coefficients for L1 and L2 regularization ``'c1'`` and ``'c2'`` for CRF, and so on.
 The list of allowable hyperparameters depends on the model selected.
-See the parameter list in :ref:`the model table <er_models>` above.
+See the :ref:`reference links <er_models>` above for parameter lists.

 ``'param_selection'`` (:class:`dict`)
   |